albertoruibal/carballo/readme.md

 ========

 * Simple and clear code
-* Cute drag and drop Java Applet GUI, to fit in web sites
-* It also includes a great GWT interface by Lukas Laag
+* It includes a great GWT interface by Lukas Laag
-* Gadle source code organization
+* Also a Java Applet GUI
 * JUnit used for testing, multiple test suites provided (Perft, BT2630, LCTII, WAC, etc.)
-* Based on Bitboards (not so complicated as other people say)
+* Based on Bitboards
 * State-of-the-art magic bitboard move generator (doubles the basic move generator speed!), also code for magic number generation
 * PVS searcher
 * Iterative deepening